Mercedes 1-2 in Abu Dhabi caps F1 season

 There was a ninth place for Fernando Alonso, but it could not prevent his McLaren team from finishing a disappointing ninth place in the team standings.

-The final point was scored by Felipe Massa for Williams in his 269th and final grand prix before retiring.
+The final point was scored by popular Brazilian veteran Felipe Massa for Williams in his 269th and final grand prix before retiring.